Markojudas/cshelp/README.md

 <img src="./static/structure.png" alt="App Structure"/>

-The first command to use  will create a new directory (name after the solution) and go into this directory.
+The first command to use will create a new directory (named after the solution) and go into this directory.
 It will then create the solution and a new console app.
 It will then  build the console app and add it to the solution.
 At this point you can already begin coding!
-Open the newly created dictory (with the solution name) on vscode and start coding!
+Open the newly created directory (with the solution name) on vscode and start coding!

 If you need to create a class library, then run the second command (<b>must be ran while in the same directory as the solution file</b>).